Springfield, Ohio: National attention

 In 2024, the city drew international attention over baseless claims about local Haitian immigrants, leading to dozens of bomb threats that forced school evacuations, government office closures, and other disruptions.
 On August 26, police received a report of Haitians stealing geese, for which neither law enforcement officials nor the Ohio Department of Natural Resources found any evidence or suspects.
 Soon thereafter, a rumor about Haitian immigrants abducting and eating pets in Springfield went viral.
 Springfield authorities debunked the rumor.

 The claims were amplified by JD Vance, a U.S. senator from Ohio and Republican vice-president, other Republican politicians, and right-wing commentators.
 On September 10, Republican presidential candidate Donald Trump amplified the claims during his presidential debate with Kamala Harris.
-Over the following week, Trump repeated and embellished his lies, adding a vow to mass-deport "migrants" from Springfield.
+Over the following week, Trump repeated these claims, adding a vow to mass-deport "migrants" from Springfield.
 Meanwhile, unknown perpetrators began making dozens of bomb threats to Springfield schools, city officials and employees, and municipal offices, forcing several days of evacuations, lockdowns, closures, and cancellations.
 Five schools were evacuated during their school days, and two more closed for a day.
 City Hall and several municipal and county buildings were closed for one or more days.
 Two hospitals were locked down for part of a day.
-Two local colleges moved classes online for one or more days.
+Two local colleges moved classes online for one or more days.Several grocery stores throughout the city were also closed due to bomb threats.
 The episode drew national and international attention to Springfield.

 Haitian Americans in Springfield have faced race-based attacks due to these claims.
 After Donald Trump won the 2024 United States presidential election, some Haitians expressed an interest in moving out of Springfield.